ryhn-link/dlq/README.md

 ### Won't add
 - Append - D already lets you append arrays using `~=`
 - AsEnumerable - This project only uses arrays
-- Contains - D lets you do that using the `x in y`
 - ElementAt - `[n]` gets the element at n-th position
 - Empty - `[ ]` creates an empty array
 - Reverse - `array` already has a property with the same name that does the same thing